 A Temporary Resident Visa (TRV), also known as a visitor visa, is an official document issued by a Canadian visa office that is placed in your passport to show that you have met the requirements for admission to Canada as a temporary resident (either as a student, Visitor or a worker)

 Applying for a TRV, applicant must meet the following requirements:

 - Applicant must be able to convince the officer that he/she will leave at the of their stay

-- Must be able to convince the officer that you will not work or study in Canada except authorized to do so
+- You must be able to convince the officer that you will not work or study in Canada except if authorized to do so

 - Abide by the law and avoid any criminal activity

 - Show financial stability of caring for yourself during your stay in Canada.